 When I tell my students to study comedic actors, I tell them to avoid MANY of the comedians of today.
 If they want TRUE comedic genius – watch any of the above list… they understood “why” audiences laughed.
 There was no “shock” value in their work.
 They understood what it meant to set up a joke, set up your partner for a punchline, etc.

 I may also say that this list is just the list for the clean comedians that inspire me.
 I have a separate list that includes more recent greats like Dan Ackroyd, Steve Martin, Bill Murray, Chevy Chase, Monty Python, Jerry Seinfeld, Jim Gaffigan, etc. etc. – the list goes on and on and includes more recent comedians.
 That list will be made another day.

 Who inspires you?
 Who are your favorite comedians? and WHY??
 Go to our facebook page and give us your list!!

-We had our first Improv Camp of the summer
+We had a GREAT Improv Camp this summer

 and oh man, did we have a BLAST!